 Cheesequake State Park might be a small area, but it offers a large variety of unique recreational activities from camping, swimming, and picnicking to kayak tours, hunting, and mountain biking.
 The six-acre Hooks Creek Lake is perfect to go with the whole family!
 Cheesequake is the only park where the northern hardwood forest meets a southern pine barrens ecosystem at sea level offering birders and hikers a remarkable diversity of native flora and fauna in a healthy, natural environment.
 Playgrounds, concession stands, restrooms, and changing areas are available lakeside.

 1304 Sloatsburg Rd, Ringwood, NJ 07456

-Lakes In New Jersey: Ringwood State Park offers visitors a myriad of recreational activities throughout the year.
-The park is also home to a number of beautiful country manors and botanical gardens that are open to the public year-round.
+Lakes In New Jersey: Ringwood State Park offers visitors various recreational activities.
+The park is also home to several beautiful country manors and botanical gardens open to the public year-round.
 The recreation area features picnic tables, bathhouses, and a food concession.
 Boat rentals are available for fishing and canoeing, and the surrounding park features botanical gardens, historic manors, and more than a dozen trails.

 155 Tomahawk Trail, Sparta Township, NJ 07871

 Tomahawk Lake Waterpark is conveniently located just one hour from the George Washington Bridge in Sparta, New Jersey.
-The park grounds are situated on 200 breathtaking acres that come complete with everything a family could ask for including an 18-hole miniature golf course, a rustic outdoor beer garden featuring live music on the weekends, refreshment stands, a souvenir shop, softball field, horseshoe pits and volleyball areas, an old fashioned picnic area with more than 800 tables and New Jersey’s largest white sand beach featuring a crystal clear 20-acre lake for swimming and boating!
+The park grounds are situated on 200 breathtaking acres that come complete with everything a family could ask for, including an 18-hole miniature golf course, a rustic outdoor beer garden featuring live music on the weekends; refreshment stands, a souvenir shop, softball field, horseshoe pits, and volleyball areas, an old fashioned picnic area with more than 800 tables and New Jersey’s most famous white sand beach featuring a crystal clear 20-acre lake for swimming and boating!